 The eight Arctic States signed in 2013 the Agreement on Arctic Marine Oil Pollution Preparedness and Response on, among other issues, mutual notification, drills and combating acute oil spills in the Arctic.

 The Arctic Council consists of eight countries that have interests in the Arctic.
 The Department for Emergency Response is involved in the Council’s work on acute pollution preparedness through the committee for Emergency Prevention, Preparedness and Response (EPPR).

 (International Maritime Organization)

 The Department for Emergency Response is involved in the IMO’s work on preparedness against acute pollution.
-Some of our staff participates in the OPRC-HNS Technical Group, which follows up the International Convention on Oil Pollution Preparedness, Response and Cooperation.
+Some of our staff participates in the Prevention, Prevention, Response (PPR) sub-committee, which among other things follows up the International Convention on Oil Pollution Preparedness, Response and Cooperation.
 To a certain extent, the department also participates in the Marine Environmental Protection Committee (MEPC).

 (Norwegian Agency for Development Cooperation)

 Personnel from the Department for Emergency Response are used as specialist advisers and project managers in connection with agreements with developing countries.

 Russian nuclear power plant without fuel to be transported along the Norwegian coastline